Cockatrice/Cockatrice/README.md

     ```bash
     make install
     ```
- - Or make a system-specific installation package:
+ - Or make an installation package specific to your system:
     ```bash
     make package
     ```

+>[!NOTE]
-**Detailed compiling instructions can be found in the Cockatrice wiki at [Compiling Cockatrice](https://github.com/Cockatrice/Cockatrice/wiki/Compiling-Cockatrice)**
+>Detailed compiling instructions can be found in the Cockatrice wiki at [Compiling Cockatrice](https://github.com/Cockatrice/Cockatrice/wiki/Compiling-Cockatrice)

 <br>